WHY RIO’s ARTISTS ARE BEWITCHING

 DANIEL LANNES – OIL PAINTINGS AND CARIOCA IDENTITY?

 When a friend from Niterói first pointed out Daniel Lannes, I googled his work.
-I had one of these wonderful sensations only art can do.
+I had one of these wonderful sensations only art can trigger.
 It makes your heart and your belly jump in the same time.
 The work that struck me in a really weird but good way was a piece without a title.
 I was literally puzzled.

-Daniels’s works set free a riot inside of me.
-When talking to Daniel Lannes in his studio surrounded by huge oil paintings he was creating for an upcoming big solo show in October in Rio de Janeiro, I slowly approached the reason for the riot feeling.
+Daniels’s works set a riot free inside of me.
+When talking to him in his studio surrounded by huge oil paintings he was creating for an upcoming big solo show in October in Rio de Janeiro, I slowly approached the reason for the riot feeling.
 We talked about his time in New York, where he studied fine arts and the extreme and absolute feeling to really be a Brazilian, or better explained, to be both: a foreigner and a Brazilian in the US.

 Don’t get this wrong.
 Daniel is the complete opposite of the Carioca cliché.
 He hates the beach to start with.
 And he doesn’t like the sun.
 Actually, all the „normal“ stuff which is really important for a „normal“ Carioca, working out all the time, socializing, yeah, actually living at the beach, all this is stuff he doesn’t care about.
 And yet you can find all Carioca clichés in his works.
 That was the matching point between me the hopeless gringa been totally smitten with this city, its people, its beautiful nature and the contemporary artist who lives in the middle of it without being part of it – painting his idea of this idealized world in heavy oil on canvas.

 Some people say Daniel Lannes brought back the figurative painting into Rio´s art scene.
 He doesn’t know about that, he says modestly, but he freely admits that he made quite an entrance no one could ignore with his first solo show.
-Selling not a single piece.
+Selling not a single piece!

 What a very cariocan thing to do, I can´t help thinking.
 The very free and absolutely refreshing way of working with sexuality and your own body.
 But besides all this, Daniel Lannes is an especially outstanding painter who makes you understand about the importance and depths of art history and its tools.
 The oil.
 The canvas.
 The thickness, which was transported through all the years of history of painting and art.